TrentBrunson/World_Weather_Analysis/README.md

 ---

-### Part 1 - BUild city database and match weather to locations
+### Part 1 - Build city database and match weather to locations
 Generated a set of 1500+ locations, matched those geo coords to the nearest city with City Py.
 Then gathered weather information into a Pandas DataFrame to provide the information for the new App features.
 ### Weather App DataFrame <br/>
 ![Wx_DF_Sample](WX_DF_extract.png)